Plain Jane (song)

-"Plain Jane" is a song by American rapper ASAP Ferg.
-The song was released on June 13, 2017, as the lead single from his third studio album, Still Striving (2017).
-It was produced by Kirk Knight, and it is a hip hop song.
-"Plain Jane" has peaked at number 26 on the Billboard Hot 100, becoming his highest-charting single.
-The official remix for "Plain Jane" was released on December 15, 2017, with Nicki Minaj.
+"Plain Jane" is a song by the American rapper ASAP Ferg.
+The song was released on June 13, 2017, as the lead single from his third album, Still Striving (2017).
+It was produced by Kirk Knight, and it is a hip-hop song.
+The official remix featuring fellow New York City–based rapper Nicki Minaj was released on December 15, 2017.
+This version peaked at number 26 on the Billboard Hot 100, becoming his second highest-charting single until "Move Ya Hips" in 2020—which also featured Minaj.

 Background and composition

 "Plain Jane" is one of four tracks released by A$AP Ferg on June 13, 2017, via SoundCloud for TrapLord Tuesdays.
 Produced by Pro Era's own Kirk Knight, the track's flow and instrumental are heavily influenced by the 1999 song "Slob on My Knob" by Tear Da Club Up Thugs.
 Ferg reflects his childhood growing up and pays homage to ASAP Yams ("Yamborghini chain, rest in peace to my superior").
 He also raps about "eating Rihanna like a panini" ("Please believe me, I see RiRi, I'mma eat it like panini") and suggests having a foursome with his girlfriend, Kendall Jenner, Bella and Gigi Hadid.